TaoGrolleau/Bigdata-project/README.md

 We can use some external information :
   - data from [dblp](https://dblp.uni-trier.de/db/conf/f-egc/)
-  - archives of the mailing list availbale [here](https://www.egc.asso.fr/manifestations/defi-egc/defi-egc-2020-20-ans-dhistoire-pour-quel-avenir.html)
+  - archives of the mailing list available [here](https://www.egc.asso.fr/manifestations/defi-egc/defi-egc-2020-20-ans-dhistoire-pour-quel-avenir.html)
-  - tweets of ECG association availables [here](https://github.com/pbruneau/EGC-Social-Data)
+  - tweets of ECG association available [here](https://github.com/pbruneau/EGC-Social-Data)

 ## Definition of a problems